 Best time to go

 Weather in the Peruvian Andes (and therefore on Salkantay, Ausangate, and Huayhuash) is typically grouped into two seasons: a cool, dry winter (also referred to as the “Andean Summer”) from May to September and a minimally warmer, but much wetter summer from October to April.
 There really isn’t much difference in terms of temperature throughout the year (nightime lows around -10 to 0C, daytime highs around 20C), but rainfall and cloud cover fluctuates wildly depending on season.

-To really get the most out of this itinerary and these amazing treks, I’d recommend planning your trip during the dry season.
+To really get the most out of this itinerary and these amazing treks, I’d recommend planning your trip in July or August during the winter/dry season.
 It’s no guarantee that you won’t still get a bit of rain and snow in the mountains, but you’re far more likely to enjoy clear skies and sprawling views, both in the Cusco region and the Cordillera Huayhuash.

 Getting to Peru

 For this itinerary (and 99% of all Peru trips), you will fly into Lima through the Jorge Chávez International Airport, situated just 10km (20-30min drive) from the city centre or 18km (40-60min drive) from the popular tourist districts of Miraflores and Barranco.
 The best way to get to your hostel is with the Airport Express bus; book your ticket in advance online for $8USD or at the counter in Arrivals (next to the car hire companies, right before customs).

 When I flew to Lima from Sydney in 2014, it cost $2,300AUD and involved 4 flights, but when I flew in 2019, it was just $1,200AUD and included only a single stopover in Chile!
 There are so many routes from Australia, New Zealand, Europe, and America now that prices are far cheaper than they used to be.
 From the US, flights can actually be as little as $500USD return.